Kebniss/TalkingData-Mobile-User-Demographics/README.md

 kaggle-talkingdata-mobile
 ==============================

-Entrant for Kaggle's challennge at https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data
+Datasets for Kaggle's challennge at https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data

+All the files must be downloaded and unzipped in data/raw.

 Project Organization
 ------------